Radio Apac

 31 December 2025, 11:14 pm

-By, Mike Okwang Ogule & Daniel Odongo
+By Mike Okwang Ogule & Daniel Odongo

-The initiative supports the Presidential directive on restoring deforested areas and curbing commercial charcoal production, which has made progress but continues to face challenges.
+The initiative supports the Presidential directive on restoring deforested areas and curbing commercial charcoal production, which has made some progress but continues to face challenges.
 Apac has been hit by prolonged dry spells, soaring temperatures, and recurring droughts that undermine agricultural productivity, prompting nursery operators to act quickly.

 Manager Juliet Amoo explained that species grown for poles mature in about two and a half years, while timber species take around eight years.
 “We are not only conserving the environment for healthier living but also creating a reliable source of income for both nursery operators and farmers,” she said.

-Meanwhile, in Village Inn Cell, Agulu Division, agricultural officer Rubby Bob Ocen is establishing a model nursery to supply both food and wood-based species.
+Meanwhile, in Village Inn Cell, Agulu Division, agricultural officer Rubby Bob Ocen is establishing a model nursery to supply both food and timber species.
 These include clonal coffee, grafted mangoes, grafted avocados, clonal eucalyptus, and other fast-maturing varieties.

 Ocen attributed worsening climatic conditions to human activities such as wetland encroachment and deforestation without replanting.
 He emphasized the need for stricter policies: “We need a clear ‘cut one, plant one’ rule.
 Without it, no one should cut down a tree.
 The effects of deforestation are becoming a serious challenge in this region.”